offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

     };
     ```

  * `{bm} vtable` - A table of pointers to virtual functions, generated by the compiler.
-When a virtual function gets invoked (runtime) vtables are used to determining which method implementation to use.
+When a virtual function gets invoked (runtime) vtables are used to determine which method implementation to use.

  * `{bm} template` - A class or function where parts of the code are intended for substitution (by other code).
 At compile-time, a user supplies a set of substitutions for each usage of a template, customizing it for the specific use-case that user is dealing with.